junxit/us-congress-bills-116/metadata.md

 - 2019-07-23 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7172)
 - 2019-07-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7172)
 - 2019-07-24 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2019-11-13 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2020-08-06 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Wicker with an amendment in the nature of a substitute.
+With written report No. 116-248.
+- 2020-08-06 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Wicker with an amendment in the nature of a substitute.
+With written report No. 116-248.
+- 2020-08-06 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 510.